michael2012z/BitBible/markdown/KJV/files/1Chr.md

 16. And the Arvadite, and the Zemarite, and the Hamathite.

-17. The sons of Shem; Elam, and Asshur, and Arphaxad, and Lud, and Aram, and Uz, and Hul, and Gether, and Meshech.Meshech: or, Mash
+17. The sons of Shem; Elam, and Asshur, and Arphaxad, and Lud, and Aram, and Uz, and Hul, and Gether, and Meshech.

 18. And Arphaxad begat Shelah, and Shelah begat Eber.

-19. And unto Eber were born two sons: the name of the one was Peleg; because in his days the earth was divided: and his brother’s name was Joktan.Peleg: that is, division
+19. And unto Eber were born two sons: the name of the one was Peleg; because in his days the earth was divided: and his brother’s name was Joktan.

 20. And Joktan begat Almodad, and Sheleph, and Hazarmaveth, and Jerah,